Topics Map > Help and Training

 • Are serialized data objects accepted from untrusted sources?

-• If so, how are the deserialized objects verified before being trusted?
+• How are deserialized objects verified before being trusted?

 • Are all security events logged?